montu0074i/orotest/README.md

   Now you can search the keywords from the list of files which are present in the "uploads/files" folder.

   Please note that if "uploads" folder not there in web directory then please create it.

+  NOTE : this bundle is supported to symfony 2.7 or higher version.